GergelyTuri/optoImaging/LED_driver/docs/project description.md

 CAD files
 -------------------------
-The CAD files were crated with KiCAD software: https://kicad-pcb.org/
+The CAD files were created with KiCAD software: https://kicad-pcb.org/